 One of the essential concepts due to which objects are visible to us is reflection.
 But how does this work?
 What is the phenomenon behind it?
 What are the different types of reflection?
-These are the basic concepts of science which every student must be well acquainted with.
+These are the basic concepts of science that every student must be well acquainted with.
 We provide insight into what reflection is and all that you need to know.
 This will help the students in getting a clear understanding of the concepts for better comprehension.
 We also provide these notes in PDF downloadable form allowing the students to study easily anytime, anywhere they want.

 It is also called regular reflection.
 This reflection usually takes place on smooth surfaces making the angle of incidence and angle of reflection equal.

 It is also called irregular reflection.
 This reflection usually takes place on rough surfaces, following which the angle of incidence and angle of reflection are unequal.

 Do all objects emit their own light?
 No. Rather, the visibility of objects is due to the reflection of light.
 Most objects reflect natural or artificial lights.
 The reflection of lights is tremendously impacted by the smoothness and roughness of the surface/object.

 Before understanding the difference, let us know the meaning of a beam and a ray of light.

 A beam of light consists of multiple individual light rays which are parallel to each other.
 And each ray of right follows the laws of reflection.
 But, this happens only in the case of smooth surfaces.
 On rough surfaces, every ray of light has a different orientation after reflection.

 Now, let us understand the difference between regular and diffuse reflection.